MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 To make an adjusting entry, you first must know how the initial transaction was entered and posted, including dates, quantities, valuation method, costs, as well as the posting accounts that were debited and credited.

+> [!NOTE]
-*Depending on the item's valuation method, your receipts might be reversed in a different order than the original transaction.
-Reprint the Transfer Posting Journal report to determine which transfers will be affected.*
+> Depending on the item's valuation method, your receipts might be reversed in a different order than the original transaction.
+Reprint the Transfer Posting Journal report to determine which transfers will be affected.

 **To enter a transfer decrease adjustment:**